rnystrom/Blog/_posts/2013-09-17-Live-blur-in-iOS7.md

 [![Sidebar calendar animation](http://whoisryannystrom.com/img/2013-09-17/dribbble-frosted.gif)](https://twitter.com/Jakubantalik)

 Unfortunately in the latest iOS 7 SDK, there is no API to do live blurring of a view.
-When I say "live blurring" I mean applying a gaussian blur to a screenshot of the contents beneath a view.
+When I say "live blurring" I mean applying a gaussian blur to a screenshot of the contents beneath a view and **maintaining the blur effect throughout animation and state changes** of the background.

 There have been some great attempts at creating "live" blur views for iOS, the two most notable being [FXBlurView](https://github.com/nicklockwood/FXBlurView) and [ios-realtimeblur](https://github.com/alexdrone/ios-realtimeblur), but these projects work by continuously polling the runtime, grabbing screenshots of the current view (which occurs on the CPU and main thread), applying a blur to the screenshot, and then adding the image to the view.
 The "live" effect happens by quickly swapping the blurred image with another, working just like frames of film.